JovanSrdanov/Accommodation-and-flight-booking-platform/README.md

-# Accommodation and flight booking platform
+# Accommodation and Flight Booking Platform

-## XML Godina 2022-2023 FTN E2 PRNII
+## XML Year 2022-2023 FTN E2 PRNII
-### Platforma za rezervisanje smeštaja i letova
-Projekat iz predmeta XML i veb servisi
-Fakultet tehničkih nauka
-Računarstvo i automatika
-Primenjene računarske nauke i informatika
+### Platform for Accommodation and Flight Reservations
+Project for the subject XML and Web Services
+Faculty of Technical Sciences
+Computer Science and Automation
+Applied Computer Science and Informatics

+Within the scope of the project, a platform for accommodation offers and reservations, along with an application enabling users to purchase airline tickets, has been successfully implemented using a microservice architecture.

 * Student 1: RA 145/2019 - Jovan Srdanov
 * Student 2: RA 152/2019 - Strahinja Eraković